Ohio Supports the Whole Child

 Watch the Latest Whole Child Framework Live

-- Whole Child Social Media Event - Dec.
+- Whole Child Framework Episode 1 - Dec.
 9, 2020 - This video focuses on the healthy and safe tenants of the Whole Child Framework.
-Hear interviews with Wickliffe City Schools and Columbus City Schools about their district initiatives supporting the whole child and see video vignettes of other district's whole child initatives.
+Hear interviews with Wickliffe City Schools and Columbus City Schools about their district initiatives supporting the whole child and see video vignettes of other district's whole child initiatives.

 The Five Tenets of Ohio’s Whole Child Framework

 The five tenets of Ohio’s Whole Child Framework are five commonly held beliefs reflecting optimally desired student conditions leading to success in life and learning.
 In the infographic, the tenets are shown in green surrounding the star that represents the whole child.
 These tenets recognize that students’ basic physiological and psychological needs must be met before they can fully engage in complex learning and social activities.
 When students are healthy, feel safe, are supported through strong systems and relationships, are challenged and experience success, and are engaged in learning that is relevant and meaningful, they are more likely to enjoy learning, develop positive social skills and achieve greater success.